Skip to main content

 This was Science 1.0.

-This changed in the mid-20th century, with the advent of large, commercial scientific publications and the structured “academic paper.”
-All thanks to a shrewd businessman named Robert Maxwell — he first decided to go and acquire every physical science publisher across the seven seas, and after capturing the whole market, told universities that if they wanted to get published at all, they’d have to give him free labour — and then pay exorbitant sums of money each year to access the very publications they helped fill with their content.
+After capturing the whole market, he told universities that if they wanted to get published at all, they’d have to give him free labour — and then pay exorbitant sums of money each year to access the very publications they helped fill with their content.
 The process of distributing scientific findings and ideas also became quite formal and bureaucratic.
-This is Science 2.0.

 A 1,000 Year Vision: Reality or Insanity?